lucivskvn/bedrock-engineer/README.md

 3. **View Details** - Select any agent to view its complete system prompt, supported tools, and usage scenarios
 4. **Add to Your Collection** - Click "Add to My Agents" to add the agent to your personal collection

+### Organization Sharing

+Share agents within your team or organization using AWS S3 storage.
+This feature enables:

+- **Team Collaboration** - Share custom agents with specific teams or departments
+- **Centralized Management** - Manage organization-specific agents through S3 buckets

+For detailed setup instructions, see the [Organization Sharing Guide](./docs/agent-directory-organization/).

 ### Contribute Your Agents

 Become a contributor and share your custom agents with the community: